Why Use This Data Source In Your Models?

 Thousands of persons, Not Seasonally Adjusted

-The data shows autocorrection, seasonality and a non-normal distribution.
-The data should be differenced and seasonally adjusted.
-While the Square Root transformation, provides the best normality, the Arcsin variable will also perform well.
+The data shows auto correlation and a non-normal distribution.
+The data should be differenced.
+While the Order Norm transformation, provides the best normality, the Square Root variable will also perform well.

 Data is able to be distributed by time but not by geography.
 The roll up method used is Sum.

 Data shows auto correlation indicating a need for differencing

 The ACF indicates 1 order differencing is appropriate.

 Following first order differencing, no further differencing is required based on the differenced ACF at lag one of -0.05